Graduate Certificate in American History

 - Complete the 18-hour program completely online from their homes or offices;

 - Finish the 18-hour program in a single year;

 - Apply coursework from this 18-hour program to a full MA degree in history at SHSU.

-- Currently hold an undergraduate and master’s degree from an accredited college or university.
+- Possession of undergraduate and master’s degrees from accredited institutions.

 The six courses in the table below, for a total of 18 semester credit hours, are required for the Graduate Certificate in American History.